living in the ‘Land of Smiles’

 Earlier, the findings from an independent investigation were reported on the New Zealand television programme 60 Minutes.

-The investigators noted that SEVEN QUESTS who had stayed at the hotel and died later on MIGHT have died because of high levels of pesticide in their hotel rooms.
+The investigators noted that SEVEN GUESTS who had stayed at the hotel and died later on MIGHT have died because of high levels of pesticide in their hotel rooms.

 ~~~